entelognathus/Early-Vertebrate-Faunas-and-Sites/Early Vertebrate Faunas (Permian and Triassic).md

 ### Smithian, Olenekian, Early Triassic
 **Spitzbergen (Svalbard)**
 The Fish Niveau is well constrained to the middle to late Smithian of the Lusitaniadalen Member by the middle Smithian Euflemingites romunderi and smaller lower-upper Smithian Wasatchites tardus ammonoid zones (Hammer et al., 2019; Kear et al., 2023).
-The main body of work on Triassic coelacanths from the archipelago of Svalbard is that of StensiÃ¶ (1921).
+The main body of work on Triassic coelacanths from the archipelago of Svalbard is that of Stensiö (1921).
 Most of the material used in their work was collected by several expeditions between 1912 and 1918 from the Fish Niveau.

 Saurichthys wimani (Woodward, 1912) and Saurichthys elongatus StensiÃ¶, 1925 from the Smithian of Spitzbergen.